raminderbal/gorongosa-aerial-comparison/aerial-count-comparison.md

 -   the exact period of the survey (2 weeks total)
 -   two weeks before and after the count (6 weeks total)
 -   four weeks before and after the count (10 weeks total).
-The longer the camera trap survey period, the more data, but I didn't want it to be so long that it was no longer representative of animal distributions during the count.
+The longer the camera trap survey period, the more data, but I didn’t want it to be so long that it was no longer representative of animal distributions during the count.